Penny J. White: Judicial selection

 Penny J. White was appointed by Governor Ned McWherter in 1994 to the Tennessee Supreme Court.
 She was the second woman ever to serve on the state's highest court.
 Her appointment filled the seat of retired Justice Charles O'Brien.
-The Tennessee Supreme Court has five justice who are selected through assisted appointment.
+The Tennessee Supreme Court has five justices who are selected through assisted appointment.
 Penny J. White was confirmed by the Tennessee General Assembly to serve on the Tennessee Supreme Court as the second woman justice after Justice Daughtrey who encouraged White to fill Justice O'Brien's seat.
 Besides White, the other candidates to fill the spot on the bench were Justice Holder and Chancellor Richard Ladd.
 Justice White served on the bench alongside Chief Justice Riley Anderson, Chief Justice Adolpho Birch, Justice Frank Drowota, and Justice Lyle Reid.

 Published court opinions

 Penny J. White wrote about 200 reported and unreported court opinions as a judge between 1992 and 1996.
 The following list are some of the Tennessee Supreme Court opinions authored by Justice White.